reembs/couchbase-js-ssl-demo/README.md

+**Update 6/2/17:** Couchbase Support had figured out the issue and the fix is now included in this repo.
+Take a look at the tester-app/fix.patch

 ## Couchbase Node.js SDK SSL issue

 This repo is meant at demonstrating an issue/bug I am encountering with Couchbase Node.js SDK using SSL encryption.